dhruv14385/node-todo-cicd/README.md

 •	Go to instance connect and press Ctrl+C to come back to command prompt.
 The app will stop working.
 We can now go to option 2.
 Keep the instance running.
-## Deployment option 2: On EC2 instance by integrating code with Jenkins
+## Deployment option 2: On EC2 instance by continuous integration (CI) of code with Jenkins
 •	Install Java version 11
 ```
 sudo apt install openjdk-11-jre